tetranz/select2entity-bundle/README.md

 `remote_params` can be optionally specified to provide parameters.
 Alternatively, `remote_path` can be used to specify the url directly.

+You may use `query_parameters` for when those remote_params have to be changeable dynamically.
+You may change them using $('#elem).data('query-parameters', { /* new params */ });

-The defaults can be changed in your app/config.yml file with the following format.
+The defaults can be changed in your config/packages/tetranzselect2entity.yaml file with the following format.

 ```yaml
 tetranz_select2_entity: